 Executive Leadership Team

-Dombroski’s financial experience includes two of the “Big 4” accounting firms — Price Waterhouse and KPMG in Houston.
-He also served as the Director of Finance for Seattle City Light.
+Dombroski’s experience includes public accounting and Director of Finance for Seattle City Light.

 Deputy General Manager Kerry Overton joined Austin Energy in 2000 and oversees the utility’s Customer Care Services and Customer Account Management.
 On Oct.
 31, 2016, Overton took the expanded role of Chief Customer and Compliance Officer with responsibilities including Internal Audit, Reliability Compliance and Environmental Services.